angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 title: Doomsday by Numbers
 ---

-All data compiled 3rd February 2018
+All data compiled on 3rd February 2018.

 > *Decks not hot.*
 > *DDFT is international now fam.*